 Microchipping/collar and sterilization for dogs used on open range would ensure that no unwanted litters are born and no adults would be left behind.
 Sterilization should be used for population management rather than culling, which is considered inhumane.

 Proven bonding and socialization practices will decrease roaming and public safety risks and increase livestock protection.
 Providing proper nutrition, vaccinations, parasite control and medical care will greatly improve the well-being of the working dogs and minimize situations of neglect and cruelty.

 Findings from a study concluded in the 80's indicated that 75% of open range LGD died before the age of three.
 Data showed that 57% died from accidents such as getting run over or poisoned.
 The study also showed that 33% of deaths were culls (owners killing their dogs because they didn’t like how they were behaving), and 9% of deaths were attributed to disease.
 Implementing current and humane animal husbandry practices would prevent these types of premature deaths.

 Educating the public on the uses of LGDs and what to do if they encounter one is crucial.
 On public lands, LGDs can be mistaken as lost and the stress caused by separating them from their livestock can be detrimental to a working LGD.
 However, there are situations in which the dog is in need.
 Contact information for overseeing government agencies should be posted for the public to report concerns.

 1) Inspire and educate large and small producers, homesteaders and

-as sterilization, proven socialization and bonding methods and GPS collars.
-Our goal is to inspire the use of livestock guardian dogs as they were originally intended ….. as partners, not tools.
+the public on the benefits of improved management methods such as sterilization, proven socialization and bonding methods and GPS collars in addition to basic wellness plans.
+Our goal is to inspire the use of livestock guardian dogs as they were originally intended - as partners!

-3) Encourage agricultural operations to achieve A Greener World's Certified Animal Welfare Approved certification.
+4) Encourage agricultural operations to achieve A Greener World's Certified Animal Welfare Approved certification.